 Carrying out a risk assessment

-- First aid cover and qualifications during the coronavirus outbreak
+- first aid cover and qualifications during the coronavirus (COVID-19) pandemic

-In most cases, risk assessments and preparation for reopening of out-of-school settings should be carried out by a senior member of staff.
-However, you should also work with other relevant parties, such as your staff members, the owner of the premises where your provision is being held (for example, if renting a school hall or community hall, the owners or voluntary management committee) and your local authority, to identify the risks, to determine protective measures to put in place and to establish who is responsible for implementing each protective measure.
+In most cases, risk assessments and preparation for reopening or wider opening of out-of-school settings should be carried out by a senior member of staff.
+However, you should also work with other relevant parties, such as your staff members, the owner of the premises where your provision is being held, and your local authority, to identify the risks and determine protective measures to put in place.
+You will need to establish who is responsible for implementing each protective measure.